Home / Toolbox Talks / Spill Response Toolbox Talk

 Spill Response and Chemical Safety in Construction

 Construction sites handle a wide range of hazardous materials, from fuels and solvents to paints and hydraulic fluids.
 Without proper controls, spills can pose serious safety risks to workers and cause environmental damage.
-The U.S. Environmental Protection Agency reports that nearly 40% of environmental violations on construction sites are related to improper handling or spills of hazardous materials.
-Beyond regulatory concerns, spills can also be expensive, with cleanup costs ranging from $10,000 to $100,000, depending on the severity of the incident.
+The U.S. Environmental Protection Agency identifies improper handling of hazardous materials and stormwater violations as among the most common environmental compliance issues on construction sites.
+Beyond regulatory concerns, spilled materials can also be expensive, with cleanup costs potentially reaching tens of thousands of dollars or more, depending on the severity of the incident and environmental impact.

 Common Spill Risks on Construction Sites

 Hazardous spills often happen when materials are stored, transported, or transferred improperly.
-The National Institute for Occupational Safety and Health warns that construction workers face the highest risks of exposure when handling fuel, solvents, and chemicals without proper containment systems.
+The National Institute for Occupational Safety and Health offers guidance on chemical hazards, warning that construction workers face the highest risks of exposure when handling fuel, solvents, and chemicals without proper containment systems.
 Some of the most common spill risks include:

 Preventing Chemical Spills and Leaks